softpva/factorizeBarrels/readme.md

 # Features
 > - The game consists of a bird with a sledgehammer and a stack of barrels.
 > - The bird has time to solve a random number to be factored by hitting the barrels.
-> - Some barrels contain a prime number to be chosen.
+> - Some barrels contain a prime number stamped in it to be chosen.
 > - The external impact of the hammer just moves the pile down.
-> - The internal impact of the hammer points the respective prime number to become a factor in the factorization.
+> - The internal impact (click) of the hammer points the respective prime number to become a factor in the factorization.
 > - You can place the bird to the left or right of the barrels just by clicking on the respective side.
 > - You win if you solve the factorization and you lose if you miss a number, get hit by a spear or run out of time.
 > - Hitting increases the timer counter.